Cordyceps. Where does one even begin to describe this fungus?

 A study by Wu et al. found that cordycepin shows “apoptotic effects,” meaning that it regulates cell division and prevents uncontrolled cellular growth.
 5

 Best of all, indulging in cordyceps doesn’t always have to mean a tragic death for an insect, either.
-Life Cykel has learned to grow a vegan version of this magical fungus.
+Life Cykel is using a vegan version of this magical fungus.
 That’s right.
 Vegan.
 We’d tell you how we do it, but we’d have to kill you.

-Life Cykel Cordyceps mushrooms are grown and harvested locally in Byron Bay, NSW.
+Life Cykel Cordyceps liquid extracts are engineered and made locally in Byron Bay, NSW.

 Generally, the mushrooms are taken in powdered form, or as a tea or a cordyceps extract.
 Add two squirts (2 ml) of Cordyceps extract directly to your coffee, smoothie, tea or water in the morning for best results.